 Islamabad is the international gateway for those arriving by air.
 Emirates also fly to Lahore and Peshawar however Islamabad is in close proximity to the start of the KKH and also has onward flights to Gilgit.
 Karachi in the south of Pakistan is sometimes cheaper to fly to with connecting Karachi to Islamabad flights costing Rs50,000.

-PIA opperate daily flights between Islamabad and Gilgit the largest town in the Northern Areas.
+From the south PIA opperate daily flights between Islamabad and Gilgit the largest town in the Northern Areas.
 Seats sell quickly and it is advisable to book as far ahead as possible.
 Tickets can be booked on line or at international or national offices.

 Daily buses travel between Pir Wadhai bus station in Rawalpindi and Gilgit along the KKH.
 Buses pass through Mansehra (change here for Muzzafarabad and the Kaghan valley), Besham (change here if heading to/from Swat or Chitral) and the Indus Kohistan region and eventually Gilgit.
 The Northern Areas Transport Company (NATCO) is the largest company and has several services a day.
 Masherbrum Tours and the Silk Road Transport Company also run several buses.
 Book seats early else you will have the joys of experiencing a night with no sleep on the back seat.
 The 573km trip takes atleast 14 hours.
 When I travelled this way last summer the journey took 20 hours.
 Due to tribal tensions in the Indus Kohistan region buses were travelling through this area under armed convey leading to long delays prior while all buses that had departed from Pindi arrived to form the convoy.